 Nyaka Primary School

-We opened Nyaka Primary School in October 2001 in our founder's hometown, the village of Nyakagyezi in Kanungu District.
+We opened Nyaka Primary School in January 2003 in our founder's hometown, the village of Nyakagyezi in Kanungu District.
 It was the first school of its kind.
-It was completely free to attend and exclusively for HIV/AIDS Orphans.
+It was and still is completely free to attend and exclusively for HIV/AIDS Orphans.
 In the beginning it was just a small two classroom school with only 56 children.
 These were our pioneer students.
 Today Nyaka Primary School is full to capacity with students in Nursery class through Primary 7.

 Kutamba Primary School